bitsandvolts/bitsandvolts.github.io/_posts/2021-12-31-gs_00005_environment_variables.md

 category: Getting Started
 permalink: /categories/getting_started/environment_variables
 excerpt: "What they are and why they are useful"
+description:
+  "Environment Variables - What they are and why they are useful.
+A blog post for beginners"
 author: Bjoern Hartmann
 toc: true
 toc_label: "Content"